ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 ## A side note

-### What is the similarity to between ACH and communism
+### What is the similarity between ACH and communism

 #### As an overview

 Communism is also a philosophy that has
 - An associated value
-- And and associated theoretical framework.
+- An associated theoretical framework.
+- And a nice short name which doesn't need abbreviating

 ####  Value